 When it comes to restoring your smile, you want to find a dentist or dental implant specialist who is well-versed, well trained and understands the importance of careful treatment planning and artistic vision.

-Philadelphia and Main Line General and Adult Restorative dentist, James A. Vito, DMD, is a graduate of the University of Pennsylvania School of Dental Medicine and their prestigious Periodontal Prosthesis Program where he received dual training in Periodontics and Prosthodontics.
+Philadelphia, Wayne and Main Line General and Adult Restorative dentist, James A. Vito, DMD, is a graduate of the University of Pennsylvania School of Dental Medicine and their prestigious Periodontal Prosthesis Program where he received dual training in Periodontics and Prosthodontics.

 Dr. Vito has been doing adult, full mouth reconstructive, and advanced restorative dentistry since 1987.
 Dr. Vito works with a dental ceramist in his office to ensure the best fitting and aesthetic restorations.